-All admission categories require an application and application fee.
+All admission categories require an application.

 REGULAR ADMISSION

 An applicant must have completed an appropriate baccalaureate degree from a regionally accredited institution.
 An applicant must submit official undergraduate and graduate transcripts of credit earned from all institutions of higher education previously attended.